-One of the Policy element alternatives for maximum cumulative alternative (MCD2) is formulated with respect to the instantaneous annual peak unimpaired flow with a return period of 1.5 years.
+Two of the Policy element alternatives for maximum cumulative diversion (MCD2 and MCD4) are formulated with respect to the instantaneous annual peak unimpaired flow with a return period of 1.5 years.
 Return period is the inverse of the flood probability: an event with a return period of 1.5 years has a 67% chance of occurring in any one year.
 The instantaneous 1.5-year peak annual unimpaired flow was estimated for the thirteen validation sites based on available observed data.

-Stetson gathered unimpaired instantaneous flows from existing gage measurements.
+Stetson gathered instantaneous flows from existing gage measurements.
 For USGS gages, instantaneous peak measurements were obtained from the NWIS system (USGS, 2006).
 For NCRCD gages, 15-minute stream flow measurements were used as estimates of instantaneous measurements.
 Neither instantaneous nor 15-minute data measurements were available for Lagunitas Creek and Olema Creek.
+At Carneros, Franz, and Huichica Creeks, the recorded instantaneous peaks are most likely lower than the peaks that would occur in the absence of diversions.